Special Issue: Research Notes from the 2026 National Environment and Recreation Research Symposium

 Introduction:

-The issue will be published in late 2025 or early 2026.
+The issue will be published in early 2027.
 Only papers that were presented by paid conference registrants are eligible for inclusion in the special issue.

 About JPRA: